 Sync Georgia Southern Email Address to your Cell Phone (if possible)

 It is important to you check your email daily.
 An easy way to do this is to sync it your cell phone if you have one!
-For steps on how to sync your email at the following link: http://its.georgiasouthern.edu/help/student-help/
+For questions on how to sync your email please contact IT Services at: http://its.georgiasouthern.edu/help/student-help/

 Submit GAfutures (formerly GAcollege411) Dual Enrollment Scholarship Application (every semester: fall, spring, and summer)